-Do not use a Gentec-EO device, if the monitor or the detector looks damaged, or if you suspect that the device is not operating properly.
+Do not use a Gentec-EO device if the monitor or the detector looks damaged or if you suspect that the device is not operating properly.

 Appropriate installation must be done for water-cooled and fan-cooled detectors.
 Refer to the specific instructions for more information.
-Wait a few minutes before handling the detectors after power is applied.
-Surfaces of the detectors get very hot and there is a risk of injury if they are not allowed to cool down.
+Wait a few minutes before handling the detectors after they are powered up.
+The surfaces of the detectors get very hot, and there is a risk of injury if they have not cooled.

-- Note: This equipment has been tested and found to comply with the limits for a Class B digital device, pursuant to part 15 of the FCC Rules.
+- Note: This equipment has been tested and found to comply with the limits for a Class A digital device, pursuant to part 15 of the FCC Rules.
 These limits are designed to provide reasonable protection against harmful interference in a residential installation.
-This equipment generates, uses, and can radiate radio frequency energy.
+This equipment generates, uses and can radiate radio frequency energy.
 If not installed and used in accordance with the instructions, it may cause harmful interference to radio communications.
 However, there is no guarantee that interference will not occur in a particular installation.
-If this equipment does cause harmful interference to radio or television reception, which can be determined by turning the equipment off and on, try to correct the interference by taking one or more of the following steps: - Reorient or relocate the receiving antenna. - Connect the equipment to an outlet that is on a different circuit than the receiver. - Consult the dealer or an experienced radio/TV technician for help. - Caution: Changes or modifications not expressly approved in writing by Gentec-EO Inc. may void the user's authority to operate this equipment.
+If this equipment does cause harmful interference to radio or television reception, which can be determined by turning the equipment off and on, try to correct the interference by taking one or more of the following steps: - Reorient or relocate the receiving antenna. - Increase the distance between the equipment and receiver. - Connect the equipment to an outlet that is on a different circuit than the receiver. - Consult the dealer or an experienced radio/TV technician for help. - Caution: Changes or modifications not expressly approved in writing by Gentec-EO Inc. may void the user's authority to operate this equipment.